-Though many aspects of website design differ from site to site, many things remain the same throughout the majority of websites on the internet.
+Though many aspects of website design differ from site to site, many things remain the same throughout most websites on the internet.
 Most notably is the navigation or menu.
-The way in which a website’s menu works and looks is very important, as ultimately, visitors to a website are looking for certain criteria that will make them either stay and interact or leave.
+How a website’s menu works and looks is very important.
+Ultimately, visitors to a website are looking for certain criteria that will make them either stay and interact or leave.
 This ability for a website to keep visitors interested is sometimes referred to as stickiness.
-Visitors want an attractive visually exciting experience, but perhaps more importantly, they want ‘ease of use’.
-Website usability is a key factor for websites that want their visitors to stick around, make an inquiry and ultimately complete a transaction and order a product or service.
+Visitors want an attractive, visually exciting experience, but perhaps more importantly, they want ‘ease of use.’
+Website usability is a key factor for websites that want visitors to stick around, make inquiries, and ultimately complete a transaction and order a product or service.

 Easy to Use Web Design

 Just imagine, if you go to a shop on the high street and are totally ignored by shop assistants at the counter for 5 minutes, even after you have made it clear you want help.
-There is a correlation here to how an internet user may feel when they arrive at a website that has been poorly designed, is difficult to use, unfriendly and slow to load.
-Making sure that a website has been well thought out and designed with the user in mind, displays a company’s unique selling points within easily recognizable eye-catching calls for action and has a clear, easy to use menu is key to its success.
+There is a correlation here to how an internet user may feel when they arrive at a website that has been poorly designed, is difficult to use, is unfriendly, and is slow to load.
+Making sure that a website has been well thought out and designed with the user in mind, displays a company’s unique selling points within easily recognizable eye-catching calls for action, and has a clear, easy-to-use menu is key to its success.

 Flash Web Design

 With recent web design advancements, such as the introduction of Flash animation and high-definition video content, impressive websites have been produced to take advantage of much higher levels of visual effects and interaction.
-However with this ‘high end’ web design, comes a price, more often than not, web designs which rely heavily upon Flash content are often ridiculously slow to load.
+However, with this ‘high-end’ web design comes a price; more often than not, web designs that rely heavily upon Flash content are often prolonged to load.
 They often have a progress bar, which slowly goes across the web browser to signify when the website will finish loading.

-This is much like the progress bars that you may be familiar with if you use video editing or 3D rendering software, or if you use games consoles where they are displayed whilst you wait for games to load.
-Internet users, on the whole, do not want to wait for 3 – 5 minutes for a web page to load even if it does feature high-resolution images, animation or video.
-They want fast informative content rich websites.
-If they wanted to watch an animation or video they would watch TV.
+This is much like the progress bars that you may be familiar with if you use video editing or 3D rendering software or games consoles where they are displayed whilst you wait for games to load.
+Internet users, on the whole, do not want to wait for 3 – 5 minutes for a web page to load, even if it does feature high-resolution images, animation, or video.
+They want fast, informative content-rich websites.
+If they wanted to watch an animation or video, they would watch TV.